conan-io/conan-io.github.io/_posts/2024-06-24-Introducing-vendoring-packages.markdown

 saving time and effort in environments where consistent package IDs are crucial.

-It goes without saying that the provider in charge of packaging the package should be in charge of updating the version of the package when any of its internal dependencies change version in order to update the ``package_id`` and let consumers know that the package has changed in some way.
+It goes without saying that the provider of packaging the package should be in charge of updating the version of the package when any of its internal dependencies change version in order let consumers know that the package has changed in some way.

 ## Conclusion